ashiquzzaman-rahad/SImple_CRUD_Project/Frontend/README.md

-# Simple CRUD Fullstack project
-Used:
-- React library for the frontend framework with Bootstrap for styling.
-- Express framework for the backend.
-- MySQL as database.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.